parklab/focal-amplification/Docs/workflow.md

 ## About the page
-We describe step by step analysis procedures for the manuscript about the focal amplifications in cancer.
+Here, we describe step by step analysis procedures that we used in the study of 780 breast cancer genomes.
+Related datasets are also available at the Park lab website, through a dedicated link: <http://compbio.med.harvard.edu/TBAmplification/>

 ## Contributors